| |

 Supplies for a suet bird feeder diy project including a mold, suet, birdseen straw and string.

-Add the suet into a small pan, place on the stove over low heat stirring occasionally.
+Step 1 – Add the beef suet into a small pan, and place on the stove over low heat stirring occasionally.
 It takes about 5 to 10 minutes to soften.
 Stir it occasionally.

-Place your silicone mat on the counter, add about 2 tsp of seed in the bottom of each section.
+Step 2 -Place your silicone mold on the counter, and add about 2 tsp of seeds in the bottom of each section.

 A mold full of suet bird feeders homemade with bird seed on the bottom layer.